melmoghazi/CSharp/ReadMe.txt

 Example ist to get number of words from a given string.
 Another example are the linq extension methods.
 -----------------------------------------------------------------------------
+Solid Principals

+1- Single Responsibility Principal (SRP)
+The class is responsible of one thing so it has a lot of properties and methods but they all related to one thing.
+The class should be height cohesive. متماسكة اى تسخدم لغرض واحد فقط The class should have only one reason to change.
+Example: Job Vacancy Manager class.
+The class has CRUD operations of job vacancy but not has items related to applicant and not sending emails.

+2- Open Close Principal (OCP)
+Open for extension Close for modification.
+The software entities(modules, classes, functions etc.) should be open for extension but closed for modification.
+Example: Salary Calculator Class.
+We extended SalaryCalculator class by the other classes SalariedEmployeeSalaryCalculator, HourlyEmployeeSalaryCalculator, InternEmployeeSalaryCalculator.

+3- Liskov Substitution Principal (LSP) الاستبدال استبدل ال Type ب ال Subtype بدون تغير substitute type with subtype without change.
+Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+Example: DismissedEmployee CEO class.

+4- Interface Segregation Principal (ISP) الفصل
+Clients should not be forced to depend upon interfaces that they do not use.
+Example: In the business you can update and delete the employee but you cannot update or delete the applicant. so you cannot make a repository of the Applicant class like the employee because you will violate the ISP.
+The solution is to segregate the IRepository interface.

+5- Dependency Inversion Principal (DIP)
+- High-Level Modules/Classes should not depend on low-level Modules/Classes but both should depend on abstractions.
+- Abstractions should not depend on details but details should depend on abstraction.

+There a difference between Dependency Inversion and Dependency Injection:
+* Dependency Inversion is the principal.
+* Dependency Injection in the way to apply the the DIP an it can be implemented by:
+1-Contstructor injection
+2-Method injection
+3-Properity injection.
 -----------------------------------------------------------------------------
 -----------------------------------------------------------------------------
 -----------------------------------------------------------------------------